joshua-zingale/masters-project/report/report.md

 The heading provided the student developers with a bird's eye view of the sprint, giving them a sense of their progress toward the end goal and an understanding of how their individual assignments contribute to the entire project.

+## Student Developer Feedback

+After the end of the summer data-science fellowship, the six student developers for the AI Tutor were each sent a survey asking them to rate their before- and after-program proficiencies on tools used during development.
+Five of the six student developers completed the survey.

+Six proficiencies were surveyed, each being rated by a student developer with a number from 1 to 6, inclusive, where 1 was labeled "could/can not use" and 6 was labeled "Mastered".
+The proficiencies received the following average increases:
+- git: 1.4
+- GitHub Pull Requests: 0.6
+- General Python Programming: 0.6
+- Python for Web Development: 1.4
+- Python Linters: 2.2
+- Unit Tests: 1.0

 # Deployment